touzov1012/poly-solve-lp/README.md

-# sdp-tricks
+# Polynomial Optimization Tricks
-A set of cool semidefinite program examples.
+A self study of applying SDP approximations to polynomial optimization.